 Related Bills (1)

-Bill Number Subject Filed By Relationship Last Action and Location Track Bills H 6521 Relief/Estate of Danielle Maudsley/Department of Highway Safety and Motor Vehicles Jenne Identical Last Action: 3/8/2019 H Referred to Civil Justice Subcommittee; Transportation and Tourism Appropriations Subcommittee; Judiciary Committee -HJ 379
+Bill Number Subject Filed By Relationship Last Action and Location Track Bills H 6521 Relief/Estate of Danielle Maudsley/Department of Highway Safety and Motor Vehicles Jenne Identical Last Action: 5/3/2019 H Died in Civil Justice Subcommittee

 Companion bills that are identical word-for-word, not including titles.
 However, Resolutions and Concurrent Resolutions are considered identical if the only difference is the word "House" or "Senate."